qaisammari/RideChain/README.md

 # Smart Contract Properties

-uint256 escrowBalance: the balance that will be on hold till the ride is completed and approved by the rider and driver address public rider: the address of the rider in this ride address public driver: the address of the driver who is taking this ride address private escrow: address of the escrow contract
+uint256 escrowBalance: the balance that will be on hold till the ride is completed and approved by the rider and driver\n address public rider: the address of the rider in this ride address public driver: the address of the driver who is taking this ride address private escrow: address of the escrow contract